devinkr/js-references-and-hof/README.md

 ### HOF Example

-The above examples are a bit contrived!
+The above examples are a bit contrived and abstract!
 Two great examples of a practical use case for higher-order functions are built right into JavaScript.

 #### [setTimeout()](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout)